 - Collarettes of debris around lashes

-- Crusty debris at lid margin
+- Crusty debris at the lid margin

 - Keratinisation of the lid margin with obfuscated MG orifices

 There are a number of ways in which MGD can be treated.
-It is best however, to use a combination of these methods in order to control and manage your MGD.
+It is best, however, to use a combination of these methods in order to control and manage your MGD.

 - Warm compress therapy: Warm compress therapy is a technique designed to unblock the meibomian glands, restoring them to normal health.
 This needs to be done at least once (though preferably twice) a day.
 Rest a heat pack over the eyelids for a few minutes.
 This will ‘melt’ the oils and help unblock the glands.
 With your finger or warm washer, gently massage the upper and lower lids in the direction towards your eye.
 Repeat this procedure a couple of times; ensuring the washer or heat pack remains warm.

 - Lid scrubs: If associated with blepharitis (inflammation of the eyelids), lid scrubs, such as OcuSOFT will need to be used to clean the lid margins of infection and debris.
 Effectively removes oil, debris and desquamated skin from the eyelids.
-Utilizes a low level preservative blend providing a wide range of anti-bacterial activity.
+Utilizes a low-level preservative blend providing a wide range of anti-bacterial activity.
 Recommended for patients with moderate-severe eyelid conditions.
 This clinically proven, laboratory tested formula is safe and effective for lid hygiene.
 More information can be found at OCuSOFT Lid Scrub PLUS Pads .

 - Ocular lubricants (artificial tear supplement): These drops ensure there is a sufficient coating of tears across the eye, preventing further dryness complications.

 - Omega 3 and Flaxseed oils: In addition to other health benefits, flaxseed oil and Omega-3 fatty acids (2000mg/day) will improve the quality of the meibomian gland secretions.
 Strict compliance with a lid care regime is crucial.
 It may however still take 1-2 weeks before an improvement is noticed.
 Symptoms will return if treatment is ceased.
 For high efficiency and quick result, there is the option to buy omega-3 supplements.
-Blepharitis Wiki strongly suggest the following link which it is considered one of the best in the world : Dr. Tobias Omega 3 Fish Oil Triple Strength.
-One capsule every day is enough to relieve from most of MGD’s symptoms after 3 weeks and increase efficiency of other treatments.
+Blepharitis Wiki strongly suggests the following link which it is considered one of the best in the world: Dr. Tobias Omega 3 Fish Oil Triple Strength.
+One capsule every day is enough to relieve most of MGD’s symptoms after 3 weeks and increase the efficiency of other treatments.